capensis/canopsis/deploy-ansible/README.md

 ------------

 - Ansible 2.4.3 - Use a virtualenv and `pip install "ansible<2.4.4"`
-- Host using ansible as to get right on git.canopsis.com to fetch canopsis sources (ex: ssk_key)
+- Host using ansible as to get right on git.canopsis.com to fetch canopsis sources (ex: ssh\_key)

 ### Optional